DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/9 Types/ChartTooltipLocation.md

 ---
 ---
 ##### shortDescription
 Specifies whether the tooltip must be located in the center of a series point or on its edge.
-Applies to bar-like and bubble series only.

 ---
 <!--